 Enrolment for next course (April 2020) is now open- just click on the link at the bottom of the page!

-If you have any difficulty with the enrolment process, please contact firstname.lastname@example.org.
+If you have any questions about the course or with the enrolment process, please contact email@example.com.

 While the course is designed to give the learner an overview of the various problem behaviours can occur in cats, the course is not designed to teach you to become a qualified cat behaviourist.
 However, it will be of great use for anyone wishing to pursue a career in clinical animal behaviour or for those already qualified, by providing a solid foundation in many aspects of cat behaviour.